Fixed exchange rate system: Current monetary regimes

-Since March 1973, the floating exchange rate has been followed and formally recognized by the Jamaica accord of 1978.
-Countries use foreign exchange reserves to intervene in foreign exchange markets to balance short-run fluctuations in exchange rates.
-The prevailing exchange rate regime is often considered a revival of Bretton Woods policies, namely Bretton Woods II.
+A current monetary system is a system by which a government provides money in a country's economy.
+Modern monetary systems usually consist of the national treasury, the mint, the central banks and commercial banks.

 Mechanisms

 Open market trading

 Typically, a government wanting to maintain a fixed exchange rate does so by either buying or selling its own currency on the open market.
 This is one reason governments maintain reserves of foreign currencies.

 If the exchange rate drifts too far above the fixed benchmark rate (it is stronger than required), the government sells its own currency (which increases supply) and buys foreign currency.
 This causes the price of the currency to decrease in value (Read: Classical Demand-Supply diagrams).
 Also, if they buy the currency it is pegged to, then the price of that currency will increase, causing the relative value of the currencies to approach what is intended.

 If the exchange rate drifts too far below the desired rate, the government buys its own currency in the market by selling its reserves.
 This places greater demand on the market and causes the local currency to become stronger, hopefully back to its intended value.
 The reserves they sell may be the currency it is pegged to, in which case the value of that currency will fall.